mcarepa-42/mcarepa-42/README.md

 I'm a developer who enjoys understanding how things work under the hood — memory, processes, file descriptors, algorithms, networking, and low-level systems.

-Most of my work is focused on writing clean, reliable C code and building projects that teach real engineering fundamentals.
+Most of my work is focused on writing clean, reliable C/C++ code and building projects that teach real engineering fundamentals.

 ---